 Credit risk represents the loss that would be recognised if counterparties failed to perform as contracted.
-The credit risk on financial assets of the Consolidated Entity which have been recognised on the statement of financial position is the carrying amount net of any provision for doubtful debts.
+The credit risk on financial assets of the Consolidated Entity which have been recognised on the statement of financial position is the carrying amount net of any provision for expected credit losses.